BVLC/caffe/docs/installation.md

     sudo yum install gflags-devel glog-devel lmdb-devel

-**Finally** in case you couldn't find those extra libraries mentioned above in your distribution's repositories, here are the instructions to follow for manually building and installing them on **Ubuntu 12.04 / CentOS / RHEL / Fedora** (or practically on any Linux distribution)
+**Finally** in case you couldn't find those extra libraries mentioned above in your distribution's repositories, here are the instructions to follow for manually building and installing them on **Ubuntu 12.04 / CentOS / RHEL / Fedora** (or practically on any Linux distribution).
+On Centos 6, you must manually install lmdb instead install it using "yum install".

     # glog
     wget https://google-glog.googlecode.com/files/glog-0.3.3.tar.gz